 - If you use tools that dynamically modify resource tables, APKs generated from app bundles might behave unexpectedly.
 So, when building an app bundle, it is recommended that you disable such tools.

-- It is currently possible to configure properties in a dynamic feature
+- It is currently possible to configure properties in a feature

 module’s build configuration that conflict with those from the base (or